najishab/NajiProxy/TERMS.md

 ## Limitation of Liability

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL THE CREATORS, DEVELOPERS, OR CONTRIBUTORS OF Proxy Cloud BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES ARISING OUT OF OR RELATING TO YOUR USE OF OR INABILITY TO USE THE APPLICATION.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL THE CREATORS, DEVELOPERS, OR CONTRIBUTORS OF Naji Proxy BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES ARISING OUT OF OR RELATING TO YOUR USE OF OR INABILITY TO USE THE APPLICATION.

 ## No Commercial Entity

-Proxy Cloud is not operated by a commercial entity or company.
+Naji Proxy is not operated by a commercial entity or company.
 It is provided by individual developers without a formal corporate structure.

 ## Changes to Terms